kaputnikGo/FenixFetch/README.md

 NOT for desktop Firefox version, though it will work.

 Has an options page with the parsed atom feed and an add-on icon that will open new tab with the parsed atom feed.

+current release 1.0 has icons but its source does not due to github being unable to upload at present